Chart Color Schemes

 Warrawong displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Warrawong's dwelling structure, as recorded in the latest Census, consisted of 65.5% houses and 34.5% other dwellings.
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Warrawong stood at 34.4%, with mortgaged dwellings at 15.7% and rented ones at 49.9%.
-The median monthly mortgage repayment was $1,725, lower than Non-Metro NSW's average of $1,733.
-The median weekly rent in Warrawong was $270, compared to Non-Metro NSW's $330.
-Nationally, Warrawong's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.
+Warrawong's dwelling structure, as per the latest Census, consisted of 65.5% houses and 34.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Warrawong stood at 34.4%, with mortgaged dwellings at 15.7% and rented dwellings at 49.9%.
+The median monthly mortgage repayment was $1,725, below Regional NSW's average of $1,733.
+Median weekly rent in Warrawong was $270, compared to Regional NSW's $330.
+Nationally, Warrawong's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing